sethuaung/dev-reference/public/blogs/Chmod.md

----
-title: Chmod
+## Title : Chmod

-date: 2021-07-01 10:51:44
-background: bg-emerald-600
-tags:
-    - permission
+- Tags: Permission
-categories:
-    - Linux Command
+- Categories: Linux Command
-intro: |
-    This quick reference cheat sheet provides a brief overview of file permissions, and the operation of the chmod command
+- intro: This quick reference cheat sheet provides a brief overview of file permissions, and the operation of the chmod command
-plugins:
-    - copyCode

 ---